The Rise of Magadha

-In the 6th century an state system emerged known as Mahajanpadas.
-The process of f emergence of the Mahajanpadas were initiated by important economic and political developments witnessed during that time.
+In the 6th century, a state system emerged known as Mahajanpadas.
+The process of the emergence of the Mahajanpadas was initiated by important economic and political developments witnessed during that time.
 The list of Mahajanpadas with their capitals are given below:-

-- In the period of 6th to 4th BC there was a struggle for the supremecy amongst the four Mahajanpadas i.e Magadha, Kosala, Vatsa and Avanti and Magadha emerged a teh supreme power kingdom in the North India.
+- In the period of 6th to 4th BC, there was a struggle for the supremacy amongst the four Mahajanpadas i.e Magadha, Kosala, Vatsa and Avanti and Magadha emerged a the supreme power kingdom in North India.

 - The founders of Magadha were Jarasandha and Brihadratha but the real founder was known as Bimbisara of haryankas.

 - Giriraja was the earliest capital of Magadha which was later changed to Rajgriha.

 - He was contemporary of the Buddha and the first king to have a standing army.
 It was under Bimbisara that Magadha emerged as the controller of the middle Ganga Plains.
 He strengthened his position by matrimonial alliances. with the ruling families.

 - He annexed the kingdom of Angaby defeating king Brahmadatta.

 - He married Kosaladevi, sister of Kosalan king Prasenjit and obtained a portion of Kasi as dowry.

 - He also married Chellana daughter of Lichchvi Chief of Vaishali, vasabi, A videhan Princess of Khema, a daughter of the King of Madra.